 Even the slightest change in the process can affect performance.
-In fact, at the beginning of this baseball season, there was already talk of MLB balls being slicker than usual, causing home runs to take a sudden upward surge.
+In fact, at the beginning of the 2017 baseball season, there was already talk of MLB balls being slicker than usual, causing home runs to take a sudden upward surge.
 Studies measured obscurities such as a ball’s COR (coefficient of restitution) and seam height.
 The differences in measurements convinced many that the new balls were indeed causing the uptick of homers, though others disagree.

 Baseball aside, could the intricacies in the way footballs and basketballs are made affect the quality of play in those sports?

 Basketballs and footballs for the NBA and NFL are both made of leather that comes exclusively from the Horween Leather Company.
 A relatively small operation in Chicago, Horween is one of the oldest leather tanneries in the U.S. The tannery receives shipments of 3,000 cowhides a week which then go through a rigorous three-week process — taking the hairs out, tanning, drying and drying again.
 They’re also stamped with a 1,000-ton press with German-made embossing plates that give basketballs and footballs their distinct pebbling.
 For basketballs, the finished hides are then sent off to China for cutting and sewing.